 Admittedly it took a while but I got there in the end because my calling just kept on calling to the point I could no longer ignore it.
 So the next time your calling comes calling, do at least take some time to listen.
 You’ll find in it so much more of a sense of purpose.

 “What if I fall?
 Oh, but my darling what if you fly?”
 Erin Hanson

-You may also like You’re Never Too Late To Be Great and Building Confidence Through Changing Limiting Behaviours.
+You may also like: You’re Never Too Late To Be Great and Building Confidence Through Changing Limiting Behaviours

 Dee Coxon is a Business Creation Coach for midlife women.
 A creative thinker and self-confessed hand holder she is a former hairdresser and beauty therapist who learned everything she knows about women within the four walls of her salon.
 With a constant niggle to follow a different calling, she eventually swapped her scissors for a laptop and entered the online world aged 50.
-In the same year she became a grandma, gained a Master’s degree and lost her mother.
-The latter having had a profound effect on how she sees and does things now.
+In the same year, she became a grandma, gained a Master’s degree and lost her mother.
+The latter has had a profound effect on how she sees and does things now.
 Dee is the creator of The Fast Class, a bespoke accelerated learning experience that helps women to get their business online in less time.